nf-core/website/markdown/usage/nf_core_tutorial.md

 Then a GitHub release is made, using the contents of the changelog as a description.

 Pipeline version numbers (release tags) should be numerical only, using [semantic versioning](https://semver.org/spec/v2.0.0.html).
-For example, with a release version `1.4.3`, bumping `1` would correspond to the _major_ release where results would no longer be backwards compatible.
+For example, with a release version `1.4.3`, bumping to `2.0` would correspond to the _major_ release where results would no longer be backwards compatible.
-Changing `4` would be a minor release, for example adding some new features.
+Bumping to `1.5` would be a minor release, for example adding some new features.
-Changing `3` would be a patch release for minor things such as fixing bugs.
+Bumping to `1.4.4` would be a patch release for minor things such as fixing bugs.

 ### Template updates